 This causes the commands you type in your client to be forwarded on over a secure channel to the specified remote host.

 Here are some examples - you can have as many of these as you need in your config file.

 proxyCommand ssh -W myriad.rc.ucl.ac.uk:22 firstname.lastname@example.org

 ssh myriad or

-scp file1 aristotle:~ and you will go through Socrates.
-You'll be asked for login details twice since you're logging in to two machines, Socrates and your endpoint.
+scp file1 aristotle:~ and you will go through the Gateway.
+You'll be asked for login details twice since you're logging in to two machines, a Gateway server and your endpoint.

 Windows - WinSCP§